 Nevertheless, as an illustrative exercise, I use data from a number of recent studies, in particular, Eloundou et al. (2023) and Svanberg et al. (2024), as well as the experimental studies mentioned above, to obtain some back-of-the-envelope numbers.
 Eloundou et al. (2023) provide the first systematic estimates of what tasks will be impacted by generative AI and computer vision technologies.
-Their methodology does not fully distinguish whether the impact will take the form of automation or task complementarities, and does not provide information on when we expect these impacts to be realized and how large their cost savings will be.5 For computer vision technologies, Svanberg et al. (2024) provide estimates of what fraction of tasks that are potentially exposed to AI can be feasibly automated in different tion.
+Their methodology does not fully distinguish whether the impact will take the form of automation or task complementarities, and does not provide information on when we should expect these impacts to be realized and how large their cost savings will be.
+For computer vision technologies, Svanberg et al. (2024) provide estimates

+3New tasks in this framework also capture the possibility of productivity-enhancing reorganizing production.
 The role of AI in enabling such reorganization is emphasized by, among others, Bresnahan (2019) and Agrawal et al. (2023).